 A report from LinkedIn in 2016 revealed that only 32% professionals are actively looking for a job while 68% of them are passive candidates.

 However, such candidates can be valuable for companies that need specialized skills.
-Such positions have smaller pool of candidate.
-Hence, hiring managers can source difficult to find candidates and convince them to accept the job offers.
+Such positions have a smaller pool of candidates.
+Hence, hiring managers can source difficult to find candidates and convince them to accept job offers.

-CRM software makes it convenient to recruit the passive candidates.
-Since, you are able to develop relationship with the candidate, so it is convenient to reach out to him.
+CRM software makes it convenient to recruit passive candidates.
+Since you are able to develop a relationship with the candidate, so it is convenient to reach out to him.
 Moreover, old candidates remain a part of the pool.
 Hence, you no more have to regularly establish novel relationships.

-8. Let Candidate Know about the Company’s Culture:
+8. Let the Candidate Know about Company Culture:

 Work experience or reviews by the staff in the form of videos or articles or their career success stories add a positive image in front of the candidates.